nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/debug_module.rst

 .. _CONFIG_DEBUG_MODULE_MEMFAULT_USE_EXTERNAL_TRANSPORT:

 CONFIG_DEBUG_MODULE_MEMFAULT_USE_EXTERNAL_TRANSPORT - Configuration for transfer of Memfault data This option, if enabled, makes the debug module trigger events carrying Memfault data.
-This data can be routed through an external transport to Memfault cloud, for example, through AWS IoT, Azure IoT Hub, or `nRF Cloud`_.
+This data can be routed through an external transport to Memfault cloud, for example, through AWS IoT, and Azure IoT Hub.
+   This option is not supported for nRF Cloud.

 .. _CONFIG_DEBUG_MODULE_MEMFAULT_HEARTBEAT_INTERVAL_SEC: